 For the exact amounts needed, please see the recipe card below.

 - Pour enough water in to cover or almost cover the ingredients.
-DO NOT use too much water or overfill the slow cooker.
-Keep the water level at least 2 inches from the lid.
+DO NOT overfill the slow cooker.
+Leave at least 2 inches from the lid.8-10 cups water

 - Cool, strain, and store in airtight containers for up to 1 week.